emmz3230/Routing-Controller-Doc/docs/More-Examples/Working-with-json.md

 # Working with JSON

-If you are designing a REST API where your endpoints always receive and return JSON then you can use @JsonController decorator instead of @Controller.
-This guarantee you that data returned by your controller actions always transformed to JSON and Content-Type header will be always set to app/json.
-It also guarantee application/json header understood from the requests and the body parsed as JSON:
+If you designing a REST API where your endpoints always receive and return JSON then you can use @JsonController decorator instead of @Controller.
+This guarantee you that data returned by your controller actions always transformed to JSON and The Content-Type header always sets to app/json.
+It also guarantee app/json header understood from the requests and the body parsed as JSON:

 ```
 import { JsonController, Param, Body, Get, Post, Put, Delete } from 'routing-controllers';